Saturday, December 13, 2025

 A stack of books with a graduation cap on top of them and a holder filled with pens and pencils.

 While still in high school, I graduated with an AA degree.
 Then, I enrolled as a Journalism/Mass Communications major at USF.
 My career goals at the time were simple.
 I wanted to write meaningful pieces and cover stories that were impactful.
 I imagined being a senior editor someday.
-Writing fiction novels on the side to keep my creativity and love of storytelling alive.

 However, I never started classes.
 Instead, I moved to Montana, where my mom was living in the witness protection program.
 She encouraged me to stay with her and enroll at a private college (Rocky Mountain College, paid link) that offered an Equestrian program.

-If there was one thing I loved as much as writing, it was horses.
-At the start of this program, I was so excited to ride every day that I didn’t think about what career path I would follow with this degree.
+At the start of this program, I was so excited to ride every day that I didn’t think about career path development with this degree.
 No career pathing happened at this stage!

-During class one day, the professor said how several graduates wrote for equine magazines, and I thought it was a match made in heaven.
-I would write about horses, then make associate editor at an equine magazine, and move up the career ladder.
+I thought it was a match made in heaven.
+I would write about horses, then become an associate editor at an equine magazine, and move up the career ladder.

 A woman at a desk, writing while enjoying a cup of coffee.

-Sometimes, Our Carefully Planned Career Paths go Awry
+Sometimes, Our Carefully Planned Career Paths Go Awry

 I was almost finished with my second semester of the program when my mother died in a car accident.
-I had to move out of her house but couldn’t afford an apartment.
+I had to move out of her house, but couldn’t afford an apartment.
 At school, the counselor suggested I look into a cheaper program and use the leftover funds to live on campus.

 They didn’t offer a journalism degree, which would have been the obvious choice for the career path I saw myself on.
 I recall her asking if anything else interested me.
-At 18, grieving, and unable to process any of my traumatic childhood events, I scrambled to make this life choice.
+At 18, grieving and unable to process any of my traumatic childhood events, I scrambled to make this life choice.

 “I thought about being a lawyer for a few years.
-I even volunteered at our school’s ‘Teen Court.’
+I even volunteered at our school’s Teen Court.
 I’m also good at public speaking and debate,” I remember answering.
 She thought for a moment and said, “What about Political Science?”

 Two people (all you can see are their feet) and reading the ground where it says "Passion Led Us Here" symbolizing their career path.